About The University of Illinois In Urbana/Champaign

 Jewish Life at The University of Illinois in Urbana/Champaign

-Hillel offers a wide variety of opportunity for every Jewish student, from every movement and background: social events, Israel trips, community service projects, formal or informal Jewish learning, religious services, kosher food or just hanging out with other Jews at Hillel.
+The University of Illinois is home to a thriving community of approximately 3,300 Jewish undergraduates.
+Jewish.
+As a broad Jewish community there is a wide variety of opportunity for every Jewish student, from every movement and background: social events, Israel trips, community service projects, formal or informal Jewish learning, religious services, kosher food or just hanging out with other Jews.

 Other Jewish Organizations in Urbana Champaign: